ikron/Neurospora_NAM_population/README.md

 Since the genomes of the parents are known from sequencing, we genotyped the offspring using RAD-sequencing and then identified where recombination breakpoints occurred based on the RAD-genotypes.
 Then we could infer their full SNP genotypes from the SNP genotypes of the parents.
 See [TPC GWAS preprint](https://www.biorxiv.org/content/10.1101/2024.04.29.591604v1) for details.

+### Genotype data file

+The current genotype data file can be found at:

 ## Scripts